exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 var getPrimaryEquation = () => `\\dot{\\rho} = c_1c_2(1+f)`;
 ```

-Hopefully, with `c2`, we should get a bit stronger now.
-Note that you may see the `c2` upgrade being listed below `f` on the screen, which is quite annoying.
+Hopefully, with $c_2$, we should get a bit stronger now.
+Note that you may see the $c_2$ upgrade being listed below $f$ on the screen, which is quite annoying.
 The order of upgrades is determined by the order in which they were declared in the code (their IDs do not matter, so don't try to change them).
-Let's move the declaration block of `c2` to make it show below `c1` and above `f`:
+Let's move the declaration block of $c_2$ to make it show below $c_1$ and above $f$:

 ```js
 let init = () =>